 To account for more diverse and realistic shapes for the sand bodies (as those seen in the outcrop) two main transformations were applied to the initial TIs: erosion/dilation and local deformation.
 Erosion/dilation here refers to the image morphological operation for which pixels are removed/added to the limits of objects by setting a pixel to the minimum/maximum over all pixels in a neighborhood centered at that pixel (Soille, 2004).
 Though erosion/dilation may refer to either of the two facies, here we will refer to the ones of the sand bodies to avoid confusion.
 One step for dilation and one for erosion was done using a neighborhood which is $6 \times 2$ pixels.
 The local deformation was done by a piecewise affine transformation (van der Walt et al., 2014) which requires defining a uniform grid of nodes and a corresponding mesh by Delaunay triangulation.
-Then, the positions of the nodes were perturbed according to two Gaussian random fields (one for the x- and one for the y-coordinates) and finally a local affine transformation is done to the pixels inside each triangle of the original mesh in order to fit the new deformed mesh.
-Deformation was applied with two different amplitudes in the perturbation of the grid, resulting in two different levels of deformation.
-Considering all the combinations of erosion-dilation and deformation (including the ones with no erosion-dilation and zero deformation) a total of nine different cases or modified TIs for each base TI are built.
-The patterns of each of the nine modified TIs obtained from $BTI_2$ are shown in Fig. 5.4.
-The size of each of these modified TIs is a bit smaller (4722 × 4722) than for the base TIs since cropping was needed in the edges after deformation.
+Then, the positions of the nodes were perturbed according to two Gaussian random fields (one for the x- and one for the y-coordinates) and finally a local affine transformation is done to the pixels inside each triangle of

-Figure 5.3: (a) Digitized outcrop from Kessler et al. (2013) showing sand bodies in black, background till in white, the axes of fitted ellipses for the sand bodies in red and centers of the ellipses in green. (b) Two-dimensional histogram of the major and minor axes lengths of the ellipses fitted in the outcrop. $1500 \times 1000$ pixel croppings of base TIs: (c) BTI1 and (d) BTI2.
+Figure 5.3: (a) Digitized outcrop from Kessler et al. (2013) showing sand bodies in black, background till in white, the axes of fitted ellipses for the sand bodies in red and centers of the ellipses in green. (b) Two-dimensional histogram of the major and minor axes lengths of the ellipses fitted in the outcrop. $1500 \times 1000$ pixel croppings of base TIs: (c) BTI1 and (d) BTI2.All dimensions are shown in meters for easier comparison.